Will Rogers: Films

 Hollywood discovered Rogers in 1918, as Samuel Goldwyn gave him the title role in Laughing Bill Hyde.

 A three-year contract with Goldwyn, at triple the Broadway salary, moved Rogers west.
-He bought a ranch in Pacific Palisades and set up his own production company.
+He bought a ranch in the Pacific Palisades and set up his own production company.
 While Rogers enjoyed film acting, his appearances in silent movies suffered from the obvious restrictions of silence, as he had gained his fame as a commentator on stage.
 He wrote many of the title cards appearing in his films.
 In 1923, he began a one-year stint for Hal Roach and made 12 pictures.
 Among the films he made for Roach in 1924 were three directed by Rob Wagner: Two Wagons Both Covered, Going to Congress, and Our Congressman.
 He made two other feature silents and a travelogue series in 1927.
 After that, he did not return to the screen until beginning work in the 'talkies' in 1929.

 Rogers made 48 silent movies, but with the arrival of sound in 1929, he became a top star in that medium.
 His first sound film, They Had to See Paris (1929), gave him the chance to exercise his verbal wit.

 He played a homespun farmer (State Fair) in 1933, an old-fashioned doctor (Dr. Bull) in 1933, a small town banker (David Harum) in 1934, and a rustic politician (Judge Priest) in 1934.
 He was also in County Chairman (1935), Steamboat Round the Bend (1935), and In Old Kentucky (1935).
 His favorite director was John Ford.

-Rogers appeared in 21 feature films alongside such noted performers as Lew Ayres, Billie Burke, Richard Cromwell, Jane Darwell, Andy Devine, Janet Gaynor, Rochelle Hudson, Boris Karloff, Myrna Loy, Joel McCrea, Hattie McDaniel, Ray Milland, Maureen O'Sullivan, ZaSu Pitts, Dick Powell, Bill "Bojangles" Robinson, Mickey Rooney, and Peggy Wood.
+Rogers appeared in 21 feature films alongside such noted performers as Lew Ayres, Billie Burke, Jane Darwell, Andy Devine, Janet Gaynor, Boris Karloff, Myrna Loy, Joel McCrea, Hattie McDaniel, Ray Milland, Maureen O'Sullivan, ZaSu Pitts, Dick Powell, Bill "Bojangles" Robinson, and Mickey Rooney.
 He was directed three times by John Ford.
 He appeared in four films with his friend Stepin Fetchit (aka Lincoln T. Perry): David Harum (1934), Judge Priest (1934), Steamboat Round the Bend (1935) and The County Chairman (1935).

 With his voice becoming increasingly familiar to audiences, Rogers essentially played himself in each film, without film makeup, managing to ad-lib and sometimes work in his familiar commentaries on politics.
 The clean moral tone of his films resulted in various public schools taking their classes to attend special showings during the school day.
 His most unusual role may have been in the first talking version of Mark Twain's novel A Connecticut Yankee in King Arthur's Court.
 His popularity soared to new heights with films including Young As You Feel, Judge Priest, and Life Begins at 40, with Richard Cromwell and Rochelle Hudson.